 Qantas had recently undergone a rebrand and was midway through the implementation of new Departures and Arrivals terminals at Sydney Airport.

-With only access to architectural conceptual renderings of baggage carousels, airport wayfinding signage, and basic branding guidelines, we were charged with developing the visual principles to this text-heavy printed publication.
+Using the architectural renderings of baggage carousels, airport wayfinding signage, and basic branding guidelines, we were charged with developing the visual principles to this text-heavy printed publication.

 The Little Red Book was the first internal communication piece published using Qantas’s new branding and, as a vehicle for communication, helped introduce the new brand to Qantas’s workforce.